citp/privacy-policy-historical/v/vi/vis/visionexpress.com.md

-If you do not register as a customer but wish to email Vision Express (UK) Limited through the website ([customer.care@visionexpress.com](mailto:customer.care@visionexpress.com "Email customer care") ) you will be providing us with personal information about yourself, including your email address, name and contact details.
+If you do not register as a customer but wish to email Vision Express (UK) Limited through the website () you will be providing us with personal information about yourself, including your email address, name and contact details.
 This may include medical information.
 We will only use such information for the purposes of providing a reply, reviewing any feedback or improving the Website.

 If you are simply browsing our Website we will not collect any personal information which will identify you, however, we will collect information using cookies and/or traffic data which uses IP addresses or other numeric identifiers which analyse navigation and use of the Website.